 Aviation is a fictional 1960s airplane toy.
-Garment design is informed by the toy’s marketing materials with bold posters and streamlined graphics.
-Key elements of Aviation’s shapes and colours are applied to pocket details and in overlapping layers of fabric – resulting in garments which reflect the buoyant and abstract style of 60s youth.
+While the toy doesn’t exist, the bold posters and streamlined graphics were created to inform a garment collection.
+Key elements of Aviation’s shapes and colours are applied to pocket details and in overlapping layers of fabric.
+A reflection on the 1960s’ youth and vision of the future.

 Exhibited at the Fashion Show 1947-2017, The Art School | Glasgow, March 2017